jaredwolff/resin-hombridge-wemo/README.md

 1. Modify the `config.json` file to your liking.
 Highly suggest changing the pin to something different as this is the one that Homebridge uses in their examples.

 1. Also, feel free to modify the Dockerfile to match your needs.
 In this example the only thing that you may want to change is the image name.
 By default I have `hummingboard-node:latest` as the main image.
-More info about what’s available go [here](https://docs.resin.io/runtime/resin-base-images/).
+More info about what’s available go [here](https://docs.balena.io/runtime/resin-base-images/).

 1. You can now push the included Homebridge Docker file and associated files directly to your embedded device.

 ```
-sudo resin local push resin.local --source .
+sudo balena local push balena.local --source .
 ```

 *Note: this will take several minutes as it will be building the docker image on the embedded device.
 This takes much less time using the Resin.io platoform as it builds on your local machine and then sent to the embedded device as a complete image*